You Have Done Your Part, Let Us Do Ours

 You must be disabled for at least 12 months to qualify for social security disability.
 If an applicant has recently become disabled, he or she must be able to provide significant medical evidence demonstrating that their condition is expected to last for at least one year.

-Speak With an Atlanta Social Security Disability Attorney
+Speak With an Experienced Attorney Today

 If you are concerned that you may not qualify for Social Security disability or are unsure how to proceed with your application, our firm would be honored to work with you.
 We are passionate about making the Social Security process as seamless as possible.